CeenuShaji/Handwritten-Mathematical-Symbols-Classification/README.md

 ## About The Project

 This is a group project for Fundamentals of Machine Learning class in which we were tasked with developing a machine learning system to classify handwritten mathematical symbols.
 The dataset used for this project was collected by each student enrolled in this course and contains a variety of 10 symbols.

+## Getting Started

+The YOLOv5 repository needs to be cloned in order for the model to run.

+### Dependencies
+Here are the different libraries and dependencies that need to be installed to run this project.
+-PyTorch
+-Pandas
+-NumPy
+-Pillow
+-Matplotlib
+-Scikit-learn
+-Scikit-image

+YOLOv5

+## Usage

+## Roadmap

+## Contributing

+## License

+## Authors

+## Acknowledgements

+## Thank You